8 Walkthrough 2: Approaching gradebook data from a data science perspective

 8.9 Results

-In Chapter 7, we introduced the concept of linear models.
-Let’s use that same technique here.
-Now that you’ve checked your assumptions and seen a linear relationship, we can build a linear model—a mathematical formula that calculates your running average as a function of your formative assessment score.
-This is done using the lm()
+In Chapter 7, you learned about linear models.
+You’ll use that same technique here.
+Now that you’ve checked your assumptions and seen a linear relationship, it’s time to build the linear model.
+This will be a mathematical formula that calculates your running average as a function of your formative assessment score.
+You’ll again use the lm()

 function, where the arguments are: